-Nothing can be out by even a millimeter, and style needs to be consistent across every piece in order for the animation to flow naturally when the cuts are digitized to create the movie data.
+Nothing can be out by even a millimeter, and style needs to be consistent across every piece in order for the animation to flow naturally when the cuts are created.

 With the Douga or clean-up of the key animation stage, your focus should be on retracing all of the keys to ensure they are exact and drawing the in-betweens according to the X Sheet (timing) and spacing charts.

 The people that work at this stage are called “Douga-man,” and their focus is on polishing the animation with in-betweens to make sure the scenes flow.

 This is the final stage before color is added, so this is where any problems with the animation are addressed and corrected until it is perfect.

 Generally, in large anime production operations, this work is outsourced to less experienced animators.

 The in-betweens are all monitored for consistent quality.
 Any rejections mean more revisions until there is consistency across every in-between movement with the original work by the key animators who created the Genga.